mzsmakr/ATVConfiguration/X96Mini_X96Q_h313.md

 Before you start, you need:

-- Linux PC (Windows may work but not tested and there is a reported that windows failed fastboot boot command)
+- Linux PC (Windows may work but not tested and there is a report that windows failed fastboot boot command)
 - Android Platform-tool for `adb`/`fastboot` and installed in your Linux PC.
 - USB-A to USB-A cable for fastboot
 - Keyboard and Mouse